How Mallet Putters are designed?

 Of course, the only fool-proof way to find your new putter is to get a custom fitting that will provide you with a complete analysis of all components that make up your individual putting style.
 Your stance, ball position and putting stroke are all important features to be taken into consideration when choosing a new putter.
 Only then will you be most prepared to select a putter that best compliments your game.

-The ARGOLF Putting Lab in Jupiter, Florida is fully equipped to provide you with the highest level of custom fittings for your next putter.
+The ARGOLF Performance Center in Jupiter, Florida is fully equipped to provide you with the highest level of custom fittings for your next putter.
 ARGOLF professionals employ putting analysis software by Quintic – the best in the business.
 This software measures numerous factors of your putting stroke, as well as the speed, launch & spin characteristics of the golf ball – which is ultimately what matters.
-At the end of your fitting, you are provided with a complete summary of findings which will help you determine which putter deserves to be in your bag.
+At the end of your fitting, you are provided with a complete summary of findings that will help you determine which putter deserves to be in your bag.